yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 {{< /note >}}

-### YugabyteDB 10+ logical decoding support (pgoutput)
+### YugabyteDB 2024.1.1+ logical decoding support (yboutput)

-As of YugabyteDB 10+, there is a logical replication stream mode, called pgoutput that is natively supported by YugabyteDB.
+As of YugabyteDB 2024.1.1+, there is a logical replication stream mode, called `yboutput` that is natively supported by YugabyteDB.
 This means that a Debezium YugabyteDB connector can consume that replication stream without the need for additional plug-ins.
 This is particularly valuable for environments where installation of plug-ins is not supported or not allowed.

+Additionally, YugabyteDB also supports PostgreSQL's plugin `pgoutput` natively.
+This means that the Debezium YugabyteDB connector can work with an existing setup which are configured using `pgoutput`, lift and shift.

-For more information, see [Setting up YugabyteDB](#reminder).
+For more information, see [Setting up YugabyteDB](#setting-up-yugabytedb).

 ### Topic names